All Episodes

 But sad for the paper.

-Grab soundbite 21.
+Grab sound by 21.

 She was on CNN today speaking with Carol Costello, who laughs at everything.

-And Costello said, Why use satire?
+And Costello said, why use satire?

-You're you're a paper of record.
+You're a paper of record.

-You know, why you cover the news, you don't make the news.
+You don't make the news.

 Why risk your reputation?